 We go the extra mile to understand your business.
 When building out our shortlists, we thoroughly vet our candidates to ensure we are presenting our clients with the right candidates to fill their roles.
 This way, hiring managers and HR teams spend less time wading through unqualified applications.

 At Bridge, we use our expert knowledge of our clients to match our candidates with their positions based on professional experiences and a workplaces’ cultural fit.
 Our goal for our clients is to never have to look at another unqualified applicant ever again.

 3. Your Feedback Is Important

-The staffing needs of a business are ever-changing.
-One of the ways staffing agencies ensure they are keeping up with a clients’ dynamic ideal candidate profiles is by receiving timely feedback on the resumes submitted and candidates interviewed.
+The staffing needs of a business are dynamic.
+One of the ways staffing agencies ensure they are keeping up with a clients’ ever-changing ideal candidate profiles is by receiving timely feedback on the resumes submitted and candidates interviewed.

 This helps us understand the qualities employers are looking for in a new hire.
 If we do not receive timely feedback, we cannot be efficient in tweaking our candidate searches going forward.
-If timely and consistent feedback is not provided to recruiting firms, this means your business may end up spending more time than desired on unqualified candidates as time goes on.
+If timely and consistent feedback is not something you're getting from your current partner, it may be time to start looking into alternative vendors.

 4. If You like a Candidate, Move on Them Quickly